Instructors and Schedule

 Brian has studied and practiced wilderness survival for more than thirty years.
 He leads commissioned hikes and events on private land teaching folks how to utilize many of our natural resources.
 These events cover game sign interpretation & tracking, orienteering, making shelter, clothing, tools, fire and identifying a number of edible plants and mushrooms.
 He owns and operates Yahoola Valley Mushrooms in Dahlonega, Georgia through which he provides wild foraged and cultivated mushrooms to farmers markets and fine dining restaurants.
 Brian is the founder and moderator of the Facebook group “Mushroom Hunters of North Georgia”.
 Brian spends most of his free time in the woods foraging, observing wildlife and expanding his knowledge of the land and the treasures it has to offer.

 Anne-Marie is the Farmer, the Baker and the Medicine-Maker at Bella Vista Farm in GA.
 She is skilled in herbal medicine, wild weeds, mushrooms and natural products made from herbs.
-Anne-Marie was self-taught in her herbal studies until a couple years ago when she completed a 10 month hands-on intensive herbal course with Patricia Kyritsi Howell of BotanoLogos School of Herbal Studies.
-She has received the Wild Mushroom ID and Permit from Mushroom Mountain to sell mushrooms in Georgia, North Carolina and South Carolina as well as become an instructor for Mushroom Mountain.
+Anne-Marie was self-taught in her herbal studies until 2014 when she completed a 10 month hands-on intensive herbal course with Patricia Kyritsi Howell of BotanoLogos School of Herbal Studies.
+She is certified as a Wild Mushroom Forager and Seller as well as an instructor for the Wild Mushroom Safety Course with Mushroom Mountain.

-Currently, Anne-Marie creates her own herbal products with her Bella Vista Naturals line and teaches others about herbal medicine, medicinal mushrooms and wild plant identification.
-She is a homesteader, blogger and writer for her own blog and has written articles for other blogs, Aroma Culture Magazine and for Mother Earth News – Herbal Living blog.
+Currently, Anne-Marie creates her own herbal products with her Forager Chick line and teaches homesteaders about herbal medicine, medicinal mushrooms and wild plant identification.
+She is a homesteader, author and writer for her own blog and has written articles for other blogs, Aroma Culture Magazine and for Mother Earth News – Herbal Living blog.

 Kenny Rupert is a lover of all things mushroom.
 His curiosity began when growing shiitake and other edibles in the late nineties.
 While getting his Bachelor of Science at University North Carolina at Charlotte, much of his focus centered on basic grow techniques, shifting to wild edibles and taxonomy when he returned to his home state of North Carolina after a few years in Florida.
 He soon met Alan Muskat, who he later assisted at his business, No Taste Like Home, based in Asheville, NC.